 Bankfull widths and depths were measured at each transect and grouped by reach (Figure 1).
 Bankfull width to depth ratios are a simple indicator used commonly in fluvial geomorphology as a metric to describe the relationship between peak flow discharge and the response of the channel to high flow events.
 Typically, the bankfull elevation is where water spills out of a channel and into the adjacent floodplain.
 Common indicators of bankfull width include fine sediment, rooted vegetation, and undisturbed soils.
 The bankfull width to depth ratio is a measurement between the bankfull mark on the left and right banks and the average depth between the bankfull width and surface of the active channel (wetted and not wetted) at that cross section.
 Width-to-depth ratios less than 10:1 are considered to be properly functioning for salmonid-bearing streams (NMFS, 1996).
 Channel widening due to bank instability (erosion) typically result in width-to-depth ratios that are larger than 10.1.
 In addition, channels that are simplified and lacking in deep pools also have a larger width to depth ratio.
-In Ebright Creek, 7 of the 9 reaches fit into that category (Figure 3).
-Only two reaches (7 and 8) fall outside of the PFC criteria for width-to-depth ratio of <10:1 in salmonid-bearing streams and may be indicative of channel widening due to bank instability.
+The larger width to depth ratio of Reach 0 may be indicative of the simple stream channel that is artificially constrained.
+In Ebright Creek, the larger width-to-depth ratios of the upper three reaches (Reaches 6, 7, and 8) maybe indicative of channel widening due to bank instability as a result of slide activities (Figure 3).
+Compared to the 2015 results, the 2017 data indicated that the width-to-depth ratios increased in Reaches 6 and 8.
+One possible reason for this increase in stream bed instability maybe due to landslides along these reaches.

-Figure 3: Width-to-depth Ratio and Stream Channel Slope for Each Reach Section
+Figure 3: Width-to-Depth Ratio and Stream Channel Slope for Each Reach (2015 and 2017)

 Substrate composition is a useful indicator to describe how a channel stores and transports sediment.
 All measures of substrate were taken at transects every 25 m (82 feet) within representative reaches.
 The most common substrates in Reach 0 were coarse gravels, interspersed with some cobble and fine gravel typical of higher gradient streams (Figure 4).
 Substrate in Reach 1 was finer than Reach 0.
-Reaches 2, 3, 4 and 5 were located in a second growth forest where riparian vegetation provided channel stability.
-The stream bed in these reaches and the substrate coarseness increased progressively upstream (Figure 4).
+Reaches 2, 3, 4, and 5 were located in a second growth forest where riparian vegetation provided channel stability.
+The stream bed in these reaches contained less fine gravels than the other reaches and the substrate coarseness increased progressively upstream (Figure 4).
 Reaches 6 and 7 were dominated by coarse gravels, cobbles, and boulders with fines (Photo 2).
 Reach 8 was dominated by fines and gravels that are typical of lower gradient reaches.
-These fine sediments are probably the result of erosion in this reach from landslides, which increases the rate of fine sediment and gravel recruitment into this stream reach and causes the stream channel to expand in a manner similar to an alluvial fan.
+An increase in finer sediment input in Reaches 5 to 7 was observed in 2017, possibly due to mobilization of substrates from upstream sources.
+These fine sediments in these reaches maybe the result of erosion from landslides upstream.
+These landslides may have increased the rate of fine sediment and gravel recruitment into these reaches, causing the stream channel to expand in a manner similar to an alluvial fan.
 The steep ravines of the canyon reaches are located within an erosion hazard area and are prone to landslides.
+The landslides then act as a feeder source for gravels and fines that are then transported downstream during high flow events.